-Our favourite lodges for chimp trekking in Mahale are:
+We've shortlisted our favourite lodges for chimp tracking in Mahale...

-Kungwe Beach Lodge – the unique setting comprising beach and mountains makes the perfect backdrop for this simple yet comfortable lodge.
+The unique setting of Kungwe Beach Lodge – comprising beach and mountains, is perfect backdrop for this simple yet comfortable lodge.

-Check out our Unchartered Tanzania itinerary and get in touch with one of our Tanzania specialists on 020 3141 2810.
+Check out our Unchartered Tanzania itinerary to follow in the footsteps of Pierre or get in touch with one of our Tanzania specialists on 020 3141 2810.